Masumi-SAJIKI/markdown2backlog/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: Tracking issue
-about: Use this template for tracking new features.
+about: "Use this template for tracking new features. https://example.com/"
 title: "[DATE]: [FEATURE NAME]"
 labels: tracking issue, needs triage
 assignees: octocat